NHOrus/srwq-compilation/episode-08.md

 + Johnathan Kazahara: Last survivor of Tesla-Liecht Institute, mostly silent so far.
 + Rio Mei Long: Hard-working multitasking engineer and pilot.
 + Ryoto Hikawa: Engineer, Shadow Mirror loyalist and mostly useless, at least to Katina.
-+ Kai Kitamura: Former EFA ace who dissappeared, and then showed up as you fled TLI.
++ Kai Kitamura: Former EFA ace who disappearedand then showed up as you fled TLI.
 Allegiance unclear, but seems to be on your side for now.
 Is pretty much leader at this point.
 Has a sexy, sexy eyepatch.
 + Dumi: Dynamic Unlimited Military Intelligence, support AI for the DGG-04.
 Has been incredibly helpful to you so far, maybe too helpful...
 + Arado Balanga: Looks like your best friend who you accidentally rage-killed when he went out with another woman.
 Claims to be one of the warriors from another dimension thats causing the crisis, but you haven't ruled out the Ghost Returned From Hell To Punish You theory.

 ####Others of Note:

 + Vindel Mauser: Leader of Shadow Mirrors and pilot of the interdimensional super robot Zweizergain.
-Last seen dissappearing in a flash with Lemon Browning and a tiger-Grungust from the other world.
+Last seen disappearing in a flash with Lemon Browning and a tiger-Grungust from the other world.
 Apparently, these newcomers are looking for him.
 + Axel Almer: Head of Shadow Mirror military forces, and foe of EFA ace Beowulf.
-You were seperated from him while fleeing from TLI.
+You were separated from him while fleeing from TLI.
 You were meant to meet up with him in California, but he hasn't been heard from since.
 + Ryuune Zoldark: One of the few remaining leaders in the near-defunct Neo Divine Crusaders.
 Chirpy, loves your dress sense, but you sense a cold political mind behind it all.
 Granted you asylum despite the risk, but you doubt it'll be for free.
-+ Ratsel Fienschmecker and Sanger Sombold: Two of the newcomers, negotiating with Ryuune for an alliance of some sort.
++ Ratsel Fienschmecker and Sanger Zombolt: Two of the newcomers, negotiating with Ryuune for an alliance of some sort.

 ####Current Mech Roster: